goerz/LPBS/README.markdown

 ## Installation ##

-LPBS can be install from PyPi, using

-    pip install LPBS

-Alternatively, the package can be installed from source with
+The package can be installed from source with

     python setup.py install